 As the tax laws are not always clear, getting this right requires careful judgement consistently applied across around 400 corporate income tax returns that the Unilever Group files annually.

-Exercising judgement on tax sensitive items consistently across the Unilever Group requires our employees to have a common understanding of Unilever’s perspective on tax risk.
+Exercising judgement on tax sensitive items consistently across the Unilever Group means our employees need a common understanding of Unilever’s perspective on tax risk.
 Unilever has adopted a set of global tax principles covering areas such as transfer pricing, use of tax havens and relationships with tax authorities.
-We believe these principles illustrate good corporate practice in the area of tax management and tax transparency, balancing the interests of our various stakeholders, including consumers, investors and the governments and communities in the countries in which we operate.
+We believe these principles illustrate good corporate practice in the area of tax management and tax transparency, balancing the interests of our various stakeholders including consumers, investors and the governments and communities in the countries in which we operate.